microfan1/CROWN/README.md

 ### 5.1 Generation of Example Data:
 1. 180 stocks (assets) with 150 trading records;
 2. 3 factors;
-3. Set Tracking Error constraint equals 0.5 (i.e., TE<=0.5);
+3. Set Tracking Error constraint (e.g., TE<=0.5);
-4. Set sum of first 10 stocks weights equals to 0.2 for weights constraint (i.e., the restricted vector of assets takes value of 1 for the first 10 assets, and 0 for the rest 170 assets, if the benchmark index is equally weighted, meaning the first 10 stocks' weights sum up to 0.056, then \omega=0.144).
+4. Set weight constraint, e.g., sum of first 10 stocks weights equals to 0.2 (i.e., the restricted vector of assets takes value of 1 for the first 10 assets, and 0 for the rest 170 assets, and wx=0.2).
 5. Set delta equals to 0.5 for risk aversion parameter in weight-constraint-only problem.